-I have been in education for 16 years.
+I have been in education for 17 years.
 My journey into the teaching profession began after I was honorably discharged from the United States Army.
 I served as a Youth Consultant for the Self-Expression Teen Theater (SETT) under United Way.
 After moving to Germany with my family, I began substitute teaching, then transitioned to a Special Education paraprofessional, was a school secretary, and eventually, an Administrative Officer.
-I then taught 8th-grade Language Arts and Reading to military-connected children at Faith Middle School in Fort Benning, Georgia, was an Elementary School Assistant Principal in New York, a Professional Development Specialist, and now work as a Chief of Diversity, Equity, and Inclusion in Virginia.
+I then taught 8th-grade Language Arts and Reading to military-connected children at Faith Middle School in Fort Benning, Georgia, was an Elementary School Assistant Principal in New York, a Professional Development Specialist, Chief of DEI, Chief of Assessments, and CEO of Promises & Possibilities.

 I honorably served in the U.S. Army for six years and attained the rank of Staff Sergeant.
-I am the author of Conversations (2006), Weeds & Seeds: How To Stay Positive in the Midst of Life’s Storms (2017), Promises and Possibilities: Dismantling the School to Prison Pipeline (2018), a contributing author of Becoming a Globally Competent Teacher (2019), and If I Could: Lessons for Navigating an Unjust World (2020).
+I am the author of Conversations (2006), Weeds & Seeds: How To Stay Positive in the Midst of Life’s Storms (2017), Promises and Possibilities: Dismantling the School to Prison Pipeline (2018), a contributing author of Becoming a Globally Competent Teacher (2019), If I Could: Lessons for Navigating an Unjust World (2020), content advisor and author of The Racial Justice in America Series (Histories & Excellence & Achievement) (2021-2023), My Itty Bitty Bio: Ruby Bridges, and My Itty Bitty Bio: Mary Fields.

 I hold a Bachelor’s degree in English from UMUC, a Master of Arts in Secondary Education, and an Educational Specialist degree with a concentration in Curriculum, Instruction, and Educational Leadership from the University of Phoenix.